microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 ## Culture and Code Reviews

 We as CSE, may come across situations in which code reviews are not ideal and often we are observing non inclusive code review behaviors.
-Its important to be cognizant of the fact that culture and communication style of a particular geography also influences how people interact over pull requests.
+Its important to be aware of the fact that culture and communication style of a particular geography also influences how people interact over pull requests.
 In such cases, assuming positive intent of the author and reviewer is a good start to start analyzing quality of code reviews.

 ## Tools